zkamvar/user2021/prose.md

 into four distinct groups whose skill sets are wide and varied.

-1. The Carpentries instructor who uses it for reference material as they teach and contributes to lessons based on feedback from teaching
+1. The Carpentries instructor who uses it for reference material as they teach and contributes to lessons based on feedback from teaching.
-2. The learner in a workshop who uses the lesson as a reference later on
+2. The learner in a workshop who uses the lesson as a reference later on.
 3. The maintainer, who makes sure the information on the lesson is accurate and up to date.
 4. The educator who wants to use these open-licensed materials for their own